skeeto/skeeto.github.com/_posts/2018-04-13-Blast-from-the-Past-Borland-C-on-Windows-98.markdown

    paths.
 If I wanted to improve my productivity, replacing this console and shell would be the first priority.

+**Update**: In an email, Aristotle Pagaltzis informed me that Windows 98 comes with [DOSKEY.COM][doskey], which provides command history for COMMAND.EXE.
+Alternatively there's [Enhanced DOSKEY.com][edoskey], an open source, alternative implementation that also provides tab completion for commands and filesnames.
+This makes the console a lot more usable (and, honestly, in some ways better than the modern defaults).

 ### Building Enchive with Borland

 Last year I wrote [a backup encryption tool called Enchive][enchive],